-The maximum payment per person for LFP, ELAP or LIP in any fiscal year is \$125,000.
-This is also the combined maximum payment for LFP, ELAP and LIP in a fiscal year.
+The maximum payment per person for LFP, ELAP or LIP in any fiscal year is \$125,000 which is a combined amount from all three programs.

 Eligible livestock producers must also comply with those USDA conservation requirements that are applicable to ranch operations including the maintenance of a conservation plan on highly erodible cropland.